 New Caisse CEO says Alstom making rare commitments in Bombardier takeover offer

-By Julien Arsenault, The Canadian Press
+February 21, 2020 by Julien Arsenault, The Canadian Press

 It is rare for a company make commitments as specific as those written in “black on white” by Alstom as part of its offer for Bombardier Transportation, the new president and chief executive officer of the Caisse de depot et placement du Quebec said Thursday.

 Rather than suggesting “monstrous lawsuits,” as Quebec Premier Francois Legault did this week in the event of breaches in its commitments, Charles Emond preferred to emphasize the precise nature of Alstom’s promises, as part of the unveiling of the pension fund manager’s annual results.

 The Caisse generated a 10.4 per cent annual return on investments in 2019 – its strongest return in five years – growing its net assets to $340 billion.
 But it missed its benchmark portfolio, which grew 11.9 per cent due to a lacklustre performance of real estate and infrastructure assets and a focus on long-term stability.

 “We have (obtained) black-and-white written commitments,” the former business banker told reporters.
 “In my experience of two decades doing (transactions), this is far from the norm.
 In fact, it is rather the exception.”